ChainSafe/lodestar/CONTRIBUTING.md

 - Adhering to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) spec
 - Short and descriptive summary
-- Should be capitalized and written in imperative present tense
+- Written in imperative present tense
 - Not end with a period

 For example: